zamblauskas/scala-csv-parser/README.md

 Alternative reads
 ==============================

-Example above can be rewritten to use alternative `ColumnReads` instead of alternative column names on single `ColumnReads`.
+Example above can be rewritten to use alternative `ColumnReads` instead of alternative column names.

 ``` scala
 import zamblauskas.csv.parser._